Ficool

 My head... my heart hurts!

-Jing Yang gradually awoke from unconsciousness, feeling as if he were submerged in a weightless pool of water.
+Arthur gradually awoke from unconsciousness, feeling as if he were submerged in a weightless pool of water.
 It should have been a warm and comfortable sensation, yet his heart was pounding wildly, as if it were about to explode.
-Jing Yang numbly sensed a strange aura, feeling both scalding like boiling water and chilling to the bone, trying to burrow into the depths of his heart...
+Arthur numbly sensed a strange aura, feeling both scalding like boiling water and chilling to the bone, trying to burrow into the depths of his heart...

 Stop it!
 My heart is really going to explode...

-After an unknown amount of time, Jing Yang suddenly opened his eyes.
+After an unknown amount of time, Arthur suddenly opened his eyes.
 It felt like waking from a dream, followed by a sense of disillusionment.
 Then came the sensation of being bound by something and suffocated under layers of heavy objects...
 He struggled desperately, and dim light seeped through the gaps in the heavy objects.
-Jing Yang struggled more fiercely, pushing all the weight off himself, finally freeing himself from the constraints and awkward posture.
+Arthur struggled more fiercely, pushing all the weight off himself, finally freeing himself from the constraints and awkward posture.
 Though exhausted, he could now lie comfortably spread-eagle.

-The evening glow filled the sky, and chaotic, tall wild grass filled Jing Yang's vision.
+The evening glow filled the sky, and chaotic, tall wild grass filled Arthur's vision.
 He belatedly realized, when did he end up lying in such a desolate place?

-If he remembered correctly, he was staying at home due to the pandemic, bored out of his mind, having just fried a bowl of rice, ready to find something to watch to pass the time...
-He hadn't provoked anyone, living as a law-abiding citizen, so how did he end up here with just a blink of an eye?
+If he remembered correctly, he had been at home, just finished a meal and was looking for something to watch to pass the time...
+He hadn't done anything out of the ordinary, so how did he end up here in the blink of an eye?

-Jing Yang exhaled a long breath of aura in frustration, and as he inhaled again, his expression changed slowly, why was there such a strong smell of blood?
+Arthur exhaled a long breath in frustration, and as he inhaled again, his expression changed slowly—why was there such a strong smell of blood?

 He sat up abruptly but slipped and fell back down, his limbs weak.